Followers

 Americans Defend

-Alloway Creek in Salem County formed a natural line of defense, and the local militia (who were very active in NJ), after learning of the British movement, established strong defensive positions at the two crossings nearest the Delaware River, Quinton's Bridge, and Hancock's Bridge, to prevent the British from crossing.
-Mawhood led his force to Salem, where they were met by some local Loyalists who told them that Colonel Benjamin Holmes, along with 300 militia, was at Quinton's Bridge, only three miles (4.8 km) to the southeast.
-Holmes had established his position on the north side of the bridge and had taken up the bridge's planking to prevent its easy use.
+Alloway Creek in Salem County served as a natural line of defense.
+The local militia, who were very active in NJ, quickly established strong defensive positions at the two crossings nearest the Delaware River—Quinton's Bridge and Hancock's Bridge—after learning of the British movement, to prevent crossing attempts.
+Mawhood led his force to Salem, where they were met by local Loyalists who informed them that Colonel Benjamin Holmes, along with 300 militia, was at Quinton's Bridge, only three miles (4.8 km) to the southeast.
+Holmes had positioned his forces on the north side of the bridge and had taken up the bridge's planking to block easy passage.

 The Militia had good positions along the creek